What Does Unmanageable Consulting Spend Look Like?

 The first step is always discovery.
 Before you can reduce spend, benchmark rates, or catch scope creep, you need to know what exists.

-Scopecreeper starts by analysing invoices and contracts across all systems, budgets, and labels.
-The platform discovers every consulting engagement — including the ones never entered into a formal system.
-The result is a single, accurate picture of total consulting spend for the first time.
+Scopecreeper's review starts by analysing invoices and contracts across all systems, budgets, and labels.
+It maps every consulting engagement - including the ones never entered into a formal system - into a single, accurate picture of total consulting spend for the first time.

 The financial impact is significant.
 Organisations that move from ad hoc consulting management to structured oversight typically recover 10–20% of their consulting spend — not by buying less, but by eliminating rate variance, catching scope creep earlier, and consolidating suppliers.
 For a company spending £40M, that's £4–8M annually.
 See how to reduce consulting spend for the three specific levers.